The polling location for City of Laingsburg electors is at the L.S.W. Emergency Services Building located at 7425

 Who is Eligible for an Absent Voter Ballot

 Requesting an Absent Voter Ballot

 An Absent Voter Ballot Request must be received for every election.
 You may request to be put on a permanent Absent Voter list, which will ensure that you receive an application for each election, but the application must be signed and submitted every time.
-Your request for an absent voter ballot must be in writing and must include one of the six statutory reasons stated above as well as your signature.
+Your request for an absent voter ballot must be in writing and include your signature.
 Requests to have an absent voter ballot mailed to you must be received by your clerk no later than 2 p.m. the Saturday before the election.

 Once your request is received by the local clerk, your signature on the request will be checked against your voter registration record before a ballot is issued.
 You must be a registered voter in that district to receive an absent voter ballot.
 Requests for absent voter ballots are processed immediately.